 Substance abuse and mental health disorders commonly cause friction between those who struggle with them and their close friends and family.
 Perhaps a sense of isolation drives the affected individual to put up a wall, or they are in denial about their condition; in other cases, they have caused harm or pain to themselves or their loved ones but cannot admit or acknowledge the problem.
 Well-meaning loved ones may find it difficult to address these concerns in a constructive manner.
 They likely want the struggling individual to realize that they need help, but may not be sure of how to discuss treatment without making the situation worse or may not have concrete next steps in mind.

-If you or someone close to you is in this situation, the time might be right for a professional intervention.
+If you or someone close to you is in this situation, the time might be right for professional intervention services.
 Choosing a formal intervention rather than staging the conversation on your own can have multiple benefits that make the process easier for everyone.
 From removing the burden of organization to conversation coaching to arranging treatment, professional interventionists offer the necessary expertise to improve intervention outcomes.
-The interventionists at O’Connor Professional Group offer years of training and practice with a variety of intervention types and are here to work with you to ensure a productive and respectful experience.
+The interventionists at O’Connor Professional Group are certified clinicians that offer years of training and practice with a variety of intervention types.
+They are here to work with you to ensure a productive and respectful experience that places getting your loved one help above all else.

 Interventions with O’Connor Professional Group